Illumina/manta/src/markdown/mantaUserGuide.md

 ```

-After the configuration completes, it will write out workflow run script to `${ANALYSIS_RUN_DIR}/runWorkflow.py`
+On completion, the configuration script will create the workflow run script `${ANALYSIS_RUN_DIR}/runWorkflow.py`
-This can be used to run the workflow in various parallel compute enivironments
+.
+This can be used to run the workflow in various parallel compute modes per the
-per the instructions in the [Execution] section below.
+instructions in the [Execution] section below.

 #### Advanced configuration options